On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Introduction

-Our proof relies heavily on ideas of \cite{CSZ23, Sur90, FSW90,FV21}, which is based on inductive analysis on scales and Green’s function estimates.
+Our proof relies heavily on ideas of \cite{CSZ23a, Sur90, FSW90,FV21}, which is based on inductive analysis on scales and Green’s function estimates.
 Once such estimates were obtained, the proof of both localization and the $(\frac{1}{2}-)$-H\"older regularity of the IDS just follows in a standard way.

-Compared to one-dimensional case, the inductive analysis on scales for multi-dimensional cases requires to deal with the resonance of a pair of collapsed Rellich functions in the vertical direction (if the potential $v$ is symmetric, the argument can be largely simplified in \cite{CSZ23} as we mention below.)
-Here we construct auxiliary functions to avoid the horizon self-resonance of the these two collapsed Rellich functions by Diophantine condition.
-The construction of auxiliary functions needs to extend some ideas (based on the Cauchy interlacing theorem) of \cite{FV21}.
-Obviously, the open gaps property is essential in the iteration scheme of \cite{FV21}, but it is our main purpose here to show the presence of collapsed gaps are actually permitted.
-This may provide a new candidate method for handling effective localization for multi-dimensional QP operators.
-Besides the proof of localization by establishing the Green's function estimates, we also prove the $(\frac12-)$-H\"older continuity of the IDS by using some ideas of Bourgain \cite{Bou00} (for more results on the regularity of the IDS, we refer to \cite{CSZ23} and references therein).
+{ In \cite{FSW90}, the authors assumed $d=1$ and the potential $v$ is even.
+They developed a perturbative iteration scheme depending on locally defined, symmetric Rellich functions to analyze the resonances.
+Both the symmetry condition and $d=1$ in their proof are crucial since the symmetry of $v$ forces the resonances to be located at $-k\omega/2$ mod $1$ (the rotation being $\theta\mapsto \theta+\omega$).
+Then the Rellich curves are well-separated by an eigenvalue separation lemma of one-dimensional Schr\"odinger operators since the critical points of these curves are located exactly at these points.
+Combining the similar technique of \cite{FSW90} and some ideas of \cite{Sur90}, \cite{CSZ23a} successfully extended \cite{FSW90} to $d>1$.
+Definitely, dropping the symmetry condition of $v$, even for $d=1$, is a highly nontrivial matter of which the proof needs new ideas.
+This was recently accomplished by Forman-VandenBoom \cite{FV21}, where they developed a new inductive procedure by constructing the Rellich functions tree to handle the resonances, combined with the interlacing idea.} Compared to one-dimensional case, the inductive analysis on scales for multi-dimensional operators requires to deal with the resonance of a pair of collapsed Rellich functions in the vertical direction (if the potential $v$ is symmetric, the argument can be largely simplified in \cite{CSZ23a} as we will specify below).
+Here we construct auxiliary functions to avoid the horizon self-resonance of the these two collapsed Rellich functions by the Diophantine condition. { Such a construction (of auxiliary functions) needs to extend the interlacing argument of \cite{FV21} across multiple scales.
+We will prove that the interlacing argument can be applied in some sense to level crossings in multi-dimensional setting, and that in this case the presence of collapsed gaps in the iteration procedure are actually permitted.} This may provide a new candidate method for handling effective localization for multi-dimensional QP operators.
+Besides the proof of localization by establishing the Green's function estimates, we also prove the $(\frac12-)$-H\"older continuity of the IDS by using some ideas of Bourgain \cite{Bou00} (for more results on the regularity of the IDS, we refer to \cite{CSZ23a} and references therein).